|Walk Facts||Good book about tramping in New Zealand|

 We reached Boundary Creek Hut in the early afternoon.
 The wind started to be a bit strong by then so I bailed the idea of tenting and decided to sleep in a hut with two other hikers.
 Rest of the group was camping.
 I was quite impressed by that.
 I still feel a bit under-hutted as I camped so much in Europe in the last three years and I was often thinking of steady walls of DOC huts and how lucky local trampers are to have them.
 For the rest of the day, we were just hanging out – sharing stories, cooking, resting, cooking, napping, cooking again, taking pictures and doing short walks around.
 The light that night was absolutely brilliant – so pink that I couldn’t believe that it was real.
 If someone showed me a picture of it, I’d probably say „Nice Photoshop work, man“.
 But nah, it was real.
 Total pink magic.

 The day after, I woke up in the early morning, ignored the rat poison that local rat family spread across the hut, and set off to take a few pictures.
 It’s kind of nice to go for “easy” trips, as it’s more about camping and relaxing than actual hiking which I tend to do more when I’m on my own.
+What a great view while playing games like the ones on 카지노 사이트, for example.
 After the breakfast, we continued along Potts Hut Track and later Mystery Lake Link Track.
 This was the most stunning part of the trail.
 We went up to about 1200m and the views were just mesmerizing there.
 There are basically endless tramping opportunities and it’s hard to not feel like „Oh dude, I’m coming back to climb that mountain over there!
 And that one too!
 Oh no, actually that one first!“.

 We took a decent break by Mystery Lake.
 I had a great idea to go for a short swim but I managed to put into the water only a nail top of my toe.
 Possibly summer would work better for some of my ideas.